mvolkmann/blog/src/smalltalk/22-control-flow.md

 ```

 Another option is to send the message `#caseOf:` to `true`.
-This avoids using nested messages and counting square brackets.
+This avoids using nested `ifFalse:` messages and counting square brackets.
 For example:

 ```smalltalk